sgmurphy/wordpress-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 2.7.34 =
+- Added support for ^ character to invert viewports in the VIEWPORT separator
+- Added support for index parameter for counter shortcodes
+- Changed text for content marker
+- Few minor bug fixes, cosmetic changes and code improvements

 = 2.7.33 =
 - Changed widget class name
 - Added option to define maximum number of list selection items